chel-mordy/wohl-nanw.github.io/management-and-officials.md

 - assists the Commissioners with making decisions regarding discipline
 - overlooks the league Discord and will quickly defuse toxic behavior and disputes by muting and DMs with the offending members (see [Discord Discipline](discord.md#warning))
 - ensures members  post in the correct channel for their intended purposes #vapor-lounge vs #player-finder, etc
+- like Commissioners, will follow the guidelines of discipline, BUT MAY have to override these for a good reason

 ### [Player Association](#pa)
 - is a league official and must align with [WOHL Official Priorities](priorities.md)